alexandre-cremieux/smallsearch/README.md

 model.xs

-# PERSONAL NOTES:
+# NOTES:

-Implementing a good search engine is not a trivial thing, and I will not pretend that this program is well-designed.
+I will do not pretend that this program is well-designed.
 It will surely not be suitable for production purposes and is largely perfectible.